mavisluan/random-users/README.md

 # RandomUsers Project

-This is a demo random users project, which displays a list of random users' information.
+This is a demo random users project, built with ReactJS.
+It displays a list of random users' information.

 # App Functions